asadsalman/docker-tutorial/README.md

 You will now have two running instances of Docker containers based on the `dockernetwork` image.

-In the `first` container, run:
+We will now start a TCP server that accepts connections on port 3000 in the `first` container:
 ```
 netcat -nvlp 3000
 ```
-What this will do is open a TCP server that accepts connections on port 80.

-From `second` container, run:
+From `second` container, connect to the `first` container by running:
 ```
 netcat -v first 3000
 ```